wp-plugins/wp-rss-retriever/readme.txt

 **PLEASE NOTE: Using thumbnails can cause longer load times depending on the feed you are fetching from, use with caution.

-If you would like to see more features for the plugin, please let me know.
+Please post any issues under the support tab.
+If you use and like this plugin, please don't forget to <strong>rate</strong> it!
+Additionally, if you would like to see more features for the plugin, please let me know.

 == Installation ==